-Sometimes, it is not possible to install a room air conditioner into a window, either due to neighbor issues, the position of the window, or problems with sash-windows: a room with a French window arrangement, for example, could not have an AC unit installed, as it would not fit between the sliding doors.
+Sometimes, it's not possible to install a room air conditioner into a window, either due to neighbor issues, the position of the window, or problems with sash windows.
+A room with a French window arrangement, for example, could not have an AC unit installed, as it would not fit between the sliding doors.

-In cases like these, it is important to install the air conditioner away from window or doors that can’t take it.
-But it is still possible to install an air conditioner which is suitable for use without having to risk buying a new window or door.
+It is important to install the air conditioner away from windows or doors that can’t take it.
+In cases like these, it's still possible to install an air conditioner suitable for use without having to risk buying a new window or door.

 Installing a Split Air Conditioner

-The great thing about split room air conditioner units is the fact that their condenser and evaporator units are not connected together.
+The great thing about split room air conditioner units is that their condenser and evaporator units are not connected.
 Instead, they are linked by a few wires and pipes, through which electrical current and refrigerant pass.
-These air conditioners can be installed on the walls of a house, or even on the roof, if you wish:
+These air conditioners can be installed on the walls of a house or even on the roof if you wish.

-- Install the outside unit first: the outside portion will need to be sheltered as it contains vital elements such as the compressor.
-Put the outside unit on a bracket, and make a hole in the wall.
-This will need to be about 3 inches in size—check the width of the pipe before fitting.
+Install the outside unit first.
+The outside portion will need to be sheltered as it contains vital elements such as the compressor.
+Put the outside unit on a bracket and make a hole in the wall.
+This will need to be about three inches in size—check the width of the pipe before fitting.

-- Set the unit slightly off-level, as this helps to drain the unit of refrigerant.
+Set the unit slightly off-level, as this helps to drain the unit of condensate.
 Insert the pipe and the wires through the wall, and then link them to the outside unit.

-- Install the indoor unit inside room, which will provide the cool air, and attach pipes and wires.
+Install the indoor unit inside the room and attach pipes and wires.
 Check that the units are correctly wired before plugging in.

-A cheap way of getting the capacity of a split room air conditioner without the cost is by buying a mini split air conditioner.
-These devices can actually prevent energy wastage, and a smaller AC unit means that it is easily fitted by one person.
+A cheap way of getting the capacity of a split room air conditioner without the cost is by buying a mini-split air conditioner.
+These devices can actually prevent energy wastage, and a smaller AC unit means that one person easily fits it.

 Buying a portable AC unit might be one solution to the problem.
 These electrical AC units can be plugged into wall sockets, and they can be rolled in and out of rooms easily.
 However, to get the best from a portable room air conditioner, it is necessary to find the proper size—the wrong size of AC unit will prevent the conditioner from working effectively.

-- Measure the room’s length and width, and multiply these together.
-The result is the square footage of the room, and you will need 30 BTUs for every square foot.
+Measure the room’s length and width and multiply these together.
+The result is the room's square footage, and you will need 30 BTUs for every square foot.